andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Anyway, he's up for a new heist with my method.
 We're going after some artwork this time, but there's a twist.
 We hear there's a good forger out there so my buddy needs to verify the artwork in person.
 He's going in with you and needs to stay with one of you at all times.
 Don't worry, he won't screw things up."_

 _"**Your objective is to steal the one painting**.
 The Fence must validate the painting before it can be moved.
-He just need to look at it up close to authenticate.
-Once you get it, bust out of there.
+He just needs to look at it up close to authenticate.
+Once you get it, we breach our way out.
 No sense lingering."_

 ### Setup